gruntwork-io/terragrunt/README.md

 ## TODO

-* CI job to run the tests and build and publish new binaries
 * Implement best-practices in Terragrunt, such as checking if all changes are committed, calling `terraform get`, calling `terraform configure`, etc.
 * Consider implementing alternative locking mechanisms, such as using Git instead of DynamoDB.